orhun/personal-blog/content/livestreaming.md

 No, the grind _MUST_ continue.
 I needed to somehow make programming fun for myself again.
 And then it hit me, "for myself"?
 Maybe I was too self-centric.
 I was sure that I shouldn't be the only one who feels this way from time to time.
 There must be a way to collectively enjoy programming and open source again while giving back to the community while sharing insights in an interactive way.
 And that's when I decided to start livestreaming.

 Taking the first step was a bit intimidating.
-Afterall, there are a lot of questions, like "how should I talk to the camera?", "what if no one watches?", "what if my router catches on fire and I lose connection?" and so on.
+After all, there are a lot of questions, like "how should I talk to the camera?", "what if no one watches?", "what if my router catches on fire and I lose connection?" and so on.

 But then on a Sunday evening, I pretty much said 🇫 it and went live.
 And got hooked!